Podcastindex-org/mkultra/README.md

 # mkultra
-An ephemeral live chat server for podcasters with carryout or dine-in identities.
+An ephemeral live chat server for podcasters with carryout or bring-your-own identities.